meetmangukiya/blog/content/post/phase-1-mid.md

 2. ghetto
 3. lmgtfy - returns a lmgtfy link with a given search string.
 4. nevermind - returns a 'I'm sorry' message.
-5. searchdocs - returns a link to relevant search page.
-6. ship-it - returns motivational squirrel images.
+5. ship-it - returns motivational squirrel images.
-7. the-rules - returns bot rules
+6. the-rules - returns bot rules

+One new plugin that was created is:

+1. searchdocs - retuns a link to relevant search page.

 ## Some things about testing in errbot